vendeka-nl/text/README.md

 ### `wrap(string $text, string $before, string $after = null): string`

 Wrap a text with a prefix and a (different) suffix.
+If the suffix is empty the prefix is also used as the suffix.

 ```php
 Text::wrap('directory', '/'); //=> '/directory/'